bitboss-ca/my-oh-my-zsh/README.md

 Features
 --------
 - A simple way of separately maintaining themes for oh-my-zsh.
-- Ccustomize color palettes for themes.
+- Customize color palettes for themes.

 Setup
 -----